 - Jungle Cruise

-- The Magic Carpets of Aladdin (again, just like Dumbo)
+- The Magic Carpets of Aladdin (again, very similar to Dumbo)

 - Pirates of the Caribbean